 I love travelling solo, I really do.
 But this was the first time in over twenty years of travel that I was made uncomfortable by doing so.

 The whole bubble mentality was very strange too.
 There was a real tribal paradigm amongst many of the guests who declared themselves ‘Mark Warner people’.
 They had been coming on Mark Warner holidays – many to this very same resort – for years, if not decades, and would never be seen dead in other resorts.
 That type of loyalty is a testament to the quality of their holidays here I suppose, but as someone who constantly heads to new horizons it was very surreal.

 This weird sense of ownership of ‘their resort’ was a little uncomfortable.
-Speaking to some of the guests there were even views that they were allowing the resort to be used as a hotel for just anyone to come and use whenever they liked!
+Speaking to some of the guests there were even views that Mark Warner were allowing the resort to be used as a hotel for just anyone to come and use whenever they liked!
 As if it should remain a place just for them, just for their group, the ‘Mark Warner people’.
 I don’t know if that was a barb aimed at me.
 Seriously!
 It was surreal and frankly ridiculous, but gave a strange insight into the mind of a serial package holidaymaker!

 Despite all of this I did genuinely enjoy my experience here.
 I achieved what I came here to do – which was rest – and enjoyed some sporting activities and a few good workouts.
 I even got a chance to get back to my backpacker mentality, escape the hotel and explore some of the island on my own too.

 And you know what?
 It was on the whole a good experience.